Monday, September 17, 2012

 With the top eight clubs making the playoffs, Kazan drew fifth seeded Lokomotiv Yaroslavl, who had finished nine points behind them in the regular season.
 The best-of-five series was decided in four games, as Lokomotiv took the first two games 2-1 and 4-3.
 Ak Bars won the third 1-0 before falling 2-1 in Game 4, ending the hopes of bringing the championship to Kazan during it's anniversary celebration.

-Today's featured jersey is a Lutch 2004-05 Ak Bars Kazan Ilya Kovalchuk jersey, complete with his name on the back in Cyrillic.
+Today's featured jersey is a 2004-05 Ak Bars Kazan Ilya Kovalchuk jersey, complete with his name on the back in Cyrillic.
 The jersey is beautiful example of the state of the art dye-sublimation, accented with a equally beautiful embroidered main crest.
-This jersey features Kovalchuk's #71, as he commonly uses while playing for the Russian National Team, as well as during his time with Spartak Moscow prior to coming over to play in the NHL, as Kovalchuk's more familiar #17 is retired by the Russian National Team in honor of Soviet legend Valeri Kharlamov.
+This jersey features the #71 that Kovalchuk commonly uses while playing for the Russian National Team, as well as during his time with Spartak Moscow prior to coming over to play in the NHL, as Kovalchuk's more familiar #17 is retired by the Russian National Team in honor of Soviet legend Valeri Kharlamov.

 This is one of our favorite jerseys in the Third String Goalie collection with it's vibrant colors and bold striping along with the Cyrillic lettering, which never fails to attract attention.

-Lutch jerseys such as today's featured jersey are easily obtained from online shops, as well as ebay, in a variety of teams and players.
-Quality-wise, they are very nice jerseys, and we'd rate them a step down from CCM 550 replica jerseys and equal to the Tackla jerseys worn by international teams in the early 90's, as they are a bit lighter weight mesh than a CCM and do not have the names and numbers sewn on, but the printing quality is first rate and the jerseys are quite durable and make a fine, and unique, addition to any jersey collection sure to elicit comments whenever you wear one.
+Lutch jerseys such as today's featured jersey are easily obtained from our sponsors ProRussianJerseys.com in a variety of teams and players.
+Quality-wise, they are very nice jerseys, equal to the Tackla jerseys worn by international teams in the early 90's.
+The printing quality is first rate and the jerseys are quite durable and make a fine, and unique, addition to any jersey collection sure to elicit comments whenever you wear one.